KarchinLab/CHASMplus/rtd/faq.rst

 **I want to compare my method to CHASMplus.
 How should I do it?**

 I recommend using the precomputed scores available through OpenCRAVAT [see :ref:`quickstart-ref`].
 Scores in the precompute were generatured using gene-hold out cross-validation, so there is no issue when evaluating performance about training set overlap leading to overfitting.
 However, the scores do reflect training based on data from The Cancer Genome Atlas (TCGA).
 If a new method is trained using more data than is available from the TCGA, then it is recommended to create a new CHASMplus model based on the larger data set by using the CHASMplus source code.

+**I want to apply CHASMplus to new data.
+How should I do it?**

+For small datasets it is recommended that pre-computed scores obtained from OpenCRAVAT are used.
+Large datasets may also use the pre-computed scores, but won't benefit from predictions that are customized to your data.
+If a cancer type you are interested in does not have precomputed scores or you have collected a large number of cancer samples, than it is recommended to use the CHASMplus source code to perform tailored predictions for your data.